 Some of the dogs with longer tails will have them docked as puppies.
 Tail docking is no longer legal in the UK though.
 We agree with this decision as sometimes the docking has been done improperly, causing pain and injuries.

 Annie has a lovely, long and feathery tail

-8. They make great sports activity dogs
+8. The Brittany Spaniel makes great sports activity dogs

 Brittanys have a great enthusiasm for life and boundless energy.
 They are extremely eager to please too and this makes them ideal to take part in dog sports.